 Pneumocephalus refers to the presence of intracranial gas, and in the vast majority of cases the gas is air.
-Rarely a gas forming infection can result in pneumocephalus 4.
-The term encompasses air in any of the intracranial compartments, and is most commonly encountered following trauma or surgery.
+The term encompasses gas in any of the intracranial compartments, and is most commonly encountered following trauma or surgery.

-Clearly, the demographics of affected patients depends on the underlying cause:
+The demographics of affected patients depends on the underlying cause (see below).

 - mechanical trauma (common)

 - instrumentation, e.g. neurosurgery, external ventricular drain insertion, sinus surgery, peridural anaesthesia